evelynlie/Secure-MCPI-API-Communication-using-Encrypt-Then-Mac/README.md

 ### Go Chee Kin, s3955624 (Github Username: rmit-kent-go)
 - Phase 1: Written summary on the MAC-then-encrypt technique's pros and cons
 - Phase 2: Written report on the RSA algorithm's security features, efficiency, security draw-backs and underlying technical details

+### Evelyn Lie, s3951140 (Github Username: eve-s3951140)
+- Phase 1:
+    - Wrote a brief overview of the Encrypt-and-MAC technique along with its pros and cons.
+    - Provide a simple and straight-forward explanation about Asymmetric Encryption and Message Authentication Code (MAC), with references.
+- Phase 2: